CF Large Cap Index (LCAP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CF Large Cap Index Historical Price

-According to the latest data gathered on CF Large Cap Index live price page, the current price of CF Large Cap Index is 11.14USD.
+According to the latest data gathered on CF Large Cap Index live price page, the current price of CF Large Cap Index is 10.74USD.
 The circulating supply of CF Large Cap Index(LCAP) is

 In the past 24 hours, CF Large Cap Index has shown a price movement of